-Category D A single rate in the dollar to apply to all properties included in this
+Category E A single rate in the dollar to apply to all properties included in this category with a set minimum.

-Category E A single rate in the dollar to apply to all properties included in this
+Category F A single rate in the dollar to apply to all properties included in this category with a set minimum.

-Category F A single rate in the dollar to apply to all properties included in this
+Category H A single rate in the dollar to apply to all properties included in this category with a set minimum.